gcopoix/makeSD_mist/README.md

 └── firmware.upg  # latest ARM firmware update file
 ```
 The Arcade cores are installed with their required ROM files. \
-The information about the Arcade cores/roms is parsed from the `.mra` files (e.g. for [jotego's cores](https://github.com/jotego/jtbin/tree/master/mra)). \
+The information about the Arcade cores/roms is parsed from the `.mra` files (e.g. for [jotego's cores](https://github.com/jotego/jtbin/tree/master/mra)) and converted to `.arc` files together with the converted `.rom` file.
-The `genSD` script tries to download the Arcade ROMs from a [set of URLs](Linux/genSD.sh#L197-L230) together with their MAME version.
-As not all .mra files seem to refere the correct MAME version, only a set of versions is currently enabled which will deliver the best matching ROMs. \
-Not a perfect solution, but working quiet good for now (see [Known Issues](#known-issues))

 ### Cache folders
 During installation, several temporary folders are created in the folder of the `genSD` script:
 ```
 ├── repos
 │   ├── jotego           # Jotego repository
-│   ├── mame             # cache folder for Arcade ROM files │   ├── MiST
+│   ├── mame             # cache folder for MAME Arcade ROM files │   ├── MiST
 │   │   ├── binaries     # MiST core repository
 │   │   ├── gehstock     # Gehstock MiST core repository